flaxandteal/dp-conceptual-search/README.md

 # TODO

-* Test random-ness of word vectors upon training of new model
+* Test randomness of word vectors upon training of new model
 * Install NLP plugin and add entities search to base content query

 # Configuration